ourresearch/oadoi-paper1/oa_analysis.md

 ![](oa_analysis_files/figure-markdown_github/unnamed-chunk-9-1.png)

 A different question is to dig into which repositories are contributing to making papers available.
+We know that PubMed Central and the ArXiv are both very popular repositories, so we will plot them seperately.
+We'll combine all other repositories, including the thousands of institutional repositories, into a single category for now.
+As a reminder, we are only looking here at articles that are *only* available from a green repository.

 We can see in the graphs at